 • Clergy expenses

-The contract does not include burial plots, caskets, headstones, etc.
+The prepaid funeral plans do not include burial plots, caskets, headstones, etc.

-Paying for your funeral ahead of time allows you to remove the financial burden from your loved ones following your death.
+Prepaid funeral plans allow you to remove the financial burden from your loved ones following your death.
 It also allows you to spend down assets to meet Medicaid’s asset limit.

 What is the difference between preplanning and prepaying for a funeral?